Pheraton/RBLXUtils/README.md

 # RBLXUtils
-A collection libraries maintained and used by Pheraton
+A collection of libraries maintained and used by Pheraton